WICG/service-worker-static-routing-api/resource-timing-api.md

 *   Introduce timing info for the ServiceWorker Static Routing API in Resource Timing API and Navigation Timing API.

+## User needs

+To bring better user experience with reducing frustration on rendering the web sites, it is good to use resource timing API to evaluate their page performance.
+As explained in the ServiceWorker static routing API's explainer, one of the motivations to introduce the API to the site is page performance improvement.

+By utilizing the resource timing feature for the static routing API, developers gain the ability to gauge the latency introduced by the API itself.
+This includes measuring aspects like router evaluation time and cache lookup duration.
+Additionally, developers can verify if the initially matched source was ultimately used to fetch the resource, and if not, identify the alternative source that was employed.

 ## Background